Real Estate Financing

 CONS

-How Does a Real Estate Loan Work?
+How does Real Estate Loan work?

 Most borrowers turn to asset-based lending because they’ve had bad luck getting approved by traditional cash flow-based lenders or they want a cheaper cost of capital and confidence in their ability to pay back the loan.
 In asset-based lending, tangible collateral serves as the most important aspect of the approval process.
 Borrowers will use an asset for more favorable terms typically resulting in a higher loan approval and lower interest rate.